Powerlearnproject/se-day1-assignment-elviiii/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering is the process of designing, developing, testing and maintaining software applications.
+It is important in ensuring that software is reliable, efficient and affordable which is crucial for businesses to operate effectively in today's digital world.
+It essentially translates complex problems into functional software solutions through a systematic process, including thorough planning, testing, and quality assurance.

 Identify and describe at least three key milestones in the evolution of software engineering.